borgmatic-collective/borgmatic/docs/how-to/upgrade.md

 New options start as commented out, so you can edit the file and decide whether you want to use each one.

-There are a few caveats to this process, however.
+There are a few caveats to this process.
 First, when generating the new configuration file, `generate-borgmatic-config` replaces any comments you've written in your original configuration file with the newest generated comments.
 Second, the script adds back any options you had originally deleted, although it does so with the options commented out.
 And finally, any YAML includes you've used in the source configuration get flattened out into a